Bikram399/Survey-Project/README.md

 # Survey-Project

-simple survey
-Set up the Project Structure:
+# Set up the Project Structure:

 Create an HTML file for the survey screen.
 Include necessary CSS and JavaScript files.